BlackCloud37/tcp-latency-test/README.md

 A simple tool for test latency between TCP client/server.

-It sends SYN to server and wait for SYN/ACK, then measure RTTs between SYN and SYN/ACK.
+It sends SYN to server and waits for SYN/ACK, then measure RTTs between SYN and SYN/ACK.

 # Usage
+> No binary was released yet, you may need to clone this repo and use `cargo build` or `cargo run` to run it,
+>     it has been tested on rehl and macos
+>     it may requires root permission

 `$ ./tcplatency <interface name> <dest ipv4 addr> <dest port> [count]`